Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Academics 🎓 (In CS)/🧞‍♂️ Research Frontiers, Venues, and Humans by CS Areas/Research Frontiers, Venues, and Humans by CS Areas.md

-# CS Academic Venues & Human Factors by Areas
+# Research Frontiers, Venues, and Humans by CS Areas

 [TOC]